apioo/fusio/README.md

   To manage your API through an admin panel you need to install the backend app.
 The app can be installed with the following command `php bin/fusio marketplace:install fusio`

-You can verify the installation by visiting the `FUSIO_URL` with a browser.
+You can verify the installation by visiting the `APP_URL` with a browser.
 You should see an API response that the installation was successful.

-In case you want to install Fusio on a specific database you need to adjust the `driver` parameter at the `configuration.php` file:
+In case you want to install Fusio on a specific database you need to adjust the `APP_CONNECTION` parameter.
+You can use the following connection strings:

-* `pdo_mysql`: MySQL
-* `pdo_sqlite`: SQLite
+* MySQL: `pdo-mysql://root:test1234@localhost/fusio`
-* `pdo_pgsql`: PostgreSQL
+* PostgreSQL: `pdo-pgsql://postgres:postgres@localhost/fusio`
-* `sqlsrv`: Microsoft SQL Server
-* `oci8`: Oracle
+* SQLite: `pdo-sqlite:///fusio.sqlite`

-* `sqlanywhere`: SAP Sybase SQL Anywhere
+In general it is possible to install Fusio on all database which are [supported](https://www.doctrine-project.org/projects/doctrine-dbal/en/current/reference/configuration.html#driver) by our database abstraction layer but our internal test cases are only covering MySQL, PostgreSQL and SQLite so there is no guarantee that everything works.

 ## Docker

-Alternatively it is also possible to setup Fusio through docker.
+It is possible to setup Fusio through docker.
 This has the advantage that you automatically get a complete running Fusio system without configuration.
 This is especially great for testing and evaluation.
 To setup the container you have to checkout the [repository](https://github.com/apioo/fusio-docker) and run the following command:

 ```
 docker-compose up -d